Paul Rudwall·

 Portrait and Character Animation

-For creators, this opens up possibilities like:
+For creators, this opens up:

-• UGC-style ads.
+UGC-style ads.
 Create authentic-feeling testimonial or review content at scale.

 • Spokesperson videos without booking talent or studio time.
+Upload a reference image so Hedra Agent learns your brand’s visual style and keeps every output consistent.

 • Localized content where the same character speaks different languages.